(820 ILCS 130/9)

 Appeals from all final orders and judgments entered by the court in

-review of the final administrative decision of the public body or
+review of the final administrative decision of the

 Department of Labor, may be taken by any party to the action.